Counseling and Psychological Services FAQs

 Each of our therapists are licensed professionals within the state of California or are clinical trainees supervised by a licensed staff member.
 We specialize in the developmental stage in which you, as a college student, are in.
 We have expertise in most of the related issues common within this stage.
 As professionals, we do continuing education, targeting emerging areas of interest and need.

-Our web site and the Counseling Services Library provide excellent links and resources for mental health screenings, prevention, as well as general information on mental health issues.
+Our web site and the CAPS Library provide excellent links and resources for mental health screenings, prevention, as well as general information on mental health issues.
 We also have a variety of brochures in our office which you are welcome to read and take with you.
 To explore our online resources, start with our Self Help page.

 Here are some common warning signals a friend might display if they are struggling: